 \section{Novel scale-specific nonstationary subprocesses}

-The framework proposed in this section is for measuring cross-dependence among multivariate nonstationary time series at different resolution scales, and capturing the frequency information of the subprocesses at the scales that cause high dependence.
-Multiresolution analysis (MRA, see e.g., \cite{daubechies1992ten}) provides the theoretical foundation for deriving such subprocesses at every scale.
-These ideas suggest that a time series $X_t$ can be represented a sum of `smooth' and `detailed' components.
-This construction will be examined in greater detail in the following subsections.
+In this section, we propose a framework for measuring cross-dependence among channels of multivariate nonstationary time series at different resolution scales, and for capturing the frequency information of the subprocesses at the scales responsible for high dependence.
+Multiresolution analysis (see e.g., \cite{daubechies1992ten}) provides the theoretical foundation for deriving the subprocesses at every resolution scale.
+These ideas suggest that a time series $X(t)$ can be represented as a sum of `smooth' and `detail' random process components.
+This construction will be examined in detail in the following subsections.